CLTsolutions/rails_for_beginners/docs/notes.md

 # Partials
 -  renders another view inside layout
+   - because pasting in Bootstrap Navbar inside application.html.erb is messy
 -  called partial because it's not a full template
 -  looks inside app => views => shared => \_< filename >
    -  partial must start with underscore (separates this from regular templates)
+      - can see which is partial and which is not

 # Link To

--  link_to is a ruby helper and takes url we want to point to
+-  link_to is a ruby helper and takes a name and url we want to point to
    -  can pass in options like class which maps to anchor class it generates
+   - Format: content inside anchor, URL want to link to, and then other options
+- Add either < prefix >< underscore >path or < prefix >< underscore >url
--  content inside anchor => url to link_to => other options
+-  Content inside anchor => url to link_to => other options